HichamBT97/training/README.md

 # training - Start using kernel
 Git training repository

-This repository contain some file just to train to use git & to get start with Linux Kernel on Raspberry pi
+This repository contain some file just to train myself to get using git & to get start with Linux Kernel on Raspberry pi

 Git commands :
 git pull := git fetch + git merge